pyeventsourcing/esdbclient/README.md

 ### Read stream events

 The method `read_stream_events()` can be used to read the recorded events in a stream.
-The argument `stream_name` is required.
-By default, all recorded events in the stream are returned in the order they were appended.
+This method requires one argument, `stream_name`, which is the name of the stream to be read.
+By default, all recorded events in the stream are returned in the order they were recorded.
 An iterable object of recorded events is returned.

 The example below shows how to read all the recorded events in a stream forwards from the start to the end.